-Our Board of Trustees meets four times a year and are responsible for strategic oversight and monitoring of all aspects of the Society's policy and operations.
-At least 50% of our Trustees must be visually impaired, indicated by the symbol *.
+Our Board of Trustees meets four times a year and is responsible for strategic oversight and monitoring of all aspects of the Macular Society's policy and operations.

 Timothy ffytche (Ophthalmic research and care)

 Timothy ffytche LVO, FRCS, FRCOphth is a retired eye surgeon who specialised in medical retinal conditions, including macular disease and diabetes.
 He was a consultant at St Thomas’s Hospital and Moorfields Eye Hospital, and also at the Hospital for Tropical Diseases (HTD).
 Before he retired, he was Chairman of the European region of the International Agency for the Prevention of Blindness.
 He was a founding member of the Macular Society having been approached by Elizabeth Thomas, and gave the opening lecture at its inaugural meeting in October 1987.
 He has been a member of its Council and a Trustee ever since.